If you are sick, experiencing emotional difficulties or have been the victim of a crime or a sexual or physical assault:

 - Turn first to the support and resources provided by your program or host university.
 They have an existing support system, know the local context, and can act quickly to help you.
 The International Office at your university can help connect you with their counseling center, Health Services, sexual assault crisis center, campus and local police, and other resources.

-You should enter the appropriate telephone number into your cell phone so it will be available if needed.
+You should enter the appropriate telephone numbers into your cell phone so it will be available if needed.

 - You need medical advice on the country where you will be studying.